Ripon Community Poppy Project – Remembrance

 Brackenfield School Junior Choir is an enthusiastic, non-selective choir of children aged 7 to 11 years.
 The group meets for a half hour session, once a week, to rehearse a varied repertoire of songs especially arranged by musical director, Helen Leaf.

 In 2014, Brackenfield Choristers were champions at the Harrogate Competitive Festival.
+Their award-winning programme included a medley of World War I songs which commemorated the centenary of the Great War.
 As a result, the choir featured on ITV Calendar News and Radio York.
-Brackenfield Choir included their World War I tribute at the 2015 Music for Youth National Festival National Finals and won the prestigious prize for innovation at Birmingham Symphony Hall.
+The choir performed the medley the following year at the Music for Youth National Festival finals in Birmingham’s wonderful Symphony Hall, winning the prestigious prize for Innovation.

 Dishforth Military Wives Choir